 5 CE Credits (pending RACE approval)

-- Tooth Fractures and Dentoalveolar Trauma – Jessica Riehl, DVM, DACVD
+- Tooth Fractures, Dentoalveolar Trauma, General Endodontic Disease – Options for Treatment – Jessica Riehl, DVM, DACVD

 - Dental Anatomy and Disease of the Domestic Rabbit (Oryctolagus cuniculus) – Brendan Noonan, DVM, DABVP (Avian Practice)